How I came to know and love Portugal

 Finally settled in a place I adore, my wanderlust and curiosity remained so I began exploring Portugal in earnest.

-Over the past 10 years, I’ve spent time exploring every region in Portugal, although I am forever adding to my wish list.
+Over the past 16 years, I’ve spent time exploring every region in Portugal, although I am forever adding to my wish list and revisiting old favourites.

 Much as I enjoy Portuguese cities, I get a real kick from searching out the hidden treasures and try to avoid touristy places and experiences.
-I much prefer the traditional hillside villages of ancient stone cottages, medieval towns with fascinating histories and crumbling castles, walking trails through unspoilt countryside and wild swimming at river beaches.
+I am quite at home in the traditional hillside villages of ancient stone cottages, medieval towns with fascinating histories and crumbling castles, walking trails through unspoilt countryside and wild swimming at river beaches.

 I’ve spent countless days and weeks researching destinations and logistics and creating itineraries for travelling alone or with my husband, relatives and friends as well as for my clients and readers.

 In doing so, I quickly realised how tricky it can be to find reliable, practical information.
-Sharing my findings on my blog is my way of making it easier for you to get off-the-beaten-track in Portugal.
+Sharing my findings on my blog is my way of making it easier for you to get off-the-beaten-track and maximise your precious time in Portugal.

 Thanks for your wonderfully informative website on Portugal.
 My husband and I just arrived back in Australia after having spent 3 weeks in Portugal.
 And it was a fabulous!
 A mix of National Parks, cities, small villages, mountains and the ocean.